True-Saint/nasaProject/README.md

 Epic: Earth Polychromatic Imaging Camera

 New Media: Displays images and videos taken at Nasa

+Sync APOD will save APOD data to the database

+Sync Mars Weather will save weather data tp the database

+Admin does not require a login.
+You can see APOD images that you have saved

 ## Non-Functional Modules
 Media: To be removed